 Alright, I have to experience it!

 Renaissance music and dance that is older than baroque, which you can't usually come into contact with.

 How is it, everyone?

-In addition, from this season, a free shuttle bus will be operated from Sakuragicho according to the opening time at the performance sponsored by Ongakudo.
+In addition, from this season, a free shuttle bus will be operated from Sakuragicho at the performance hosted by the concert hall according to the opening time.

-It's nice to climb slowly uphill, but as long as you're happy with the bus.
+It's nice to climb the slope slowly, but as long as the bus is nice.

-This was a word that should be conveyed to all staff involved in the music hall.
+This word was a word that should be conveyed to all the staff involved in the concert hall.

-Thank you so much for your wonderful performances!
+Thank you very much for your wonderful performances!